GuusKemperman/GuusKemperman.github.io/_posts/2024-10-09-visual-scripting-optimisations.md

 ![](/img/projects/y2/coral/W7_ForLoopGraph.png)

 The total performance improvement was 718.87%.
-I spend around two days on optimization.
+I spend around two days on optimisation.

-I went from O(N) to O(1). which allows for the execution of larger functions.
+I went from O(N) to O(1), which allows for the execution of much larger functions.

 The tool is designed for simple prototyping and gameplay, yet the scripts were still executed at 50fps when faced with 10'000 enemies.